h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 ![rf-feature-importance](assets/rf-feature-importance.jpg)

-When looking at the rf feature importance horizontal graph, we can see that prior_count is at the top.
+When looking at the RF Feature Importance horizontal graph, we can see that prior_count is at the top.
 With this in mind, we can see that the prior count feature is the top influencer in the model.
 To further solidify the pre-conclusion that prior_count is the top influencer in the model, let us see the decision tree in the surrogate models' tab.

-4. Click on the "x" mark at the top right corner of the rf feature importance horizontal graph.
+4. Click on the "x" mark at the top right corner of the RF Feature Importance horizontal graph.

 5. On the surrogate models' tab, click on the decision tree visual.